albendz/albendz-code-share/site/content/blog/ai/ai_dev_trends_25.md

 A critical point: AI users have to understand both the problem and solution in order to use AI effectively.
 Junior engineers, new coders, or non-coders who do not have the knowledge or skills to tell the AI how to build a good solution are surprised when it turns out their code is slop.
 Companies and teams are sending out regular reminders that you are still responsible for the code AI is writing for you, just like as a manager, you are responsible for the actions taken by your team.

+**The speakers and talks that inspired this topic:**

+* "The Skills Shift: Preparing People and Platforms for the AI Economy" by [Oona King](https://www.linkedin.com/in/oona-king-sheher-00ba8414) and [Linda Aiello](https://events.techfutures.com/2025/agenda/speakers/Linkedin.com/in/linda-aiello-1a51353)

 ### AI Finds the Next Bottleneck

 We’ve been focused on how AI can do development work and it can help us do it faster.
 However, when you look at the overall software delivery process, it’s not just coding.
 Once we start producing more code, we look to the right and find the next bottleneck - code reviews.